-In the healthy hip joint, the upper end of the femur (thigh bone) meets a curved portion of the pelvis (called the acetabulum) to fit together like a ball and socket/cup, in which the ball rotates freely in the hip socket.
-Articular cartilage, a smooth protective tissue, lines the bones and limits friction between the bone surfaces during movement; another rim of soft tissue called the labrum - which is made of fibrous cartilage - forms a collar around the hip socket, cushions the joint, and helps hold the "ball" - the femoral head - in place.
+In the healthy hip joint, the upper end of the femur (thighbone) meets the acetabulum, fitting together like a ball and socket.
+Articular cartilage, a smooth protective liner covers the bones and limits friction between the joint surfaces during movement, allowing the ball to rotate freely in the hip socket.
+Another piece of soft tissue called the labrum, which is made of fibrocartilage, lines the outer rim of the hip socket to create a suction seal that helps hold the ball-like femoral head in place.

 Depending on the underlying cause or causes of hip pain, patients may benefit from one or a combination of options, including: